credativ/sqlreduce/README.md

 required to reduce the example to a minimal reproducer that developers can use to fix the problem.

 This issue is addressed by SQLreduce.
-SQLreduce that takes as input an arbitrary SQL query.
-The query is run against a PostgreSQL server, and various simplification steps are applied, while checking that the simplified query still exhibits the same error from PostgreSQL.
+SQLreduce takes as input an arbitrary SQL query which is then run against a PostgreSQL server.
+Various simplification steps are applied, checking after each step that the simplified query still triggers the same error from PostgreSQL.
+The end result is a SQL query with minimal complexity.

 SQLreduce is effective at reducing the queries from [original error reports from SQLsmith](https://github.com/anse1/sqlsmith/wiki#score-list)